RIPE-NCC/ripe-database-documentation/docs/09.Notifications/02-Notification-Messages.md

 The optional "irt-nfy:" attribute is only allowed in an **irt** object.
 This is used when a reference to an **irt** object is added to, or removed from, an **inetnum** or **inet6num** object (by means of the "mnt-irt:" attribute).

-The optional "ref-nfy:" attribute is only allowed in an **organization** object.
-This is used when a reference to an **organization** object is added to an object (using the "org:" attribute).
+The optional "ref-nfy:" attribute is only allowed in an **organisation** object.
+This is used when a reference to an **organisation** object is added to an object (using the "org:" attribute).